tlshaheen/api_docs/doc/api_quickstart.md

 ====================================

 Preliminary: If you already have an account, just login to the control panel and continue below.
-Otherwise, email api@nationbuilder.com to request a free account, and specify your desired slug, joeyforprez, for example.
+Otherwise, email [api@nationbuilder.com](mailto:api@nationbuilder.com) to request a free account, and specify your desired slug, joeyforprez, for example.
 This slug will be used in your NationBuilder URL, joeyforprez.nationbuilder.com.
 This cannot be changed; we recommend using your organization or company name.
 You will get a response with within one working day.

+If you want to begin testing the API from your own nation or are building an app for a single customer, you can use test tokens to get started immediately.
+In your nation's control panel, go to Settings > Apps > Test tokens.

-These are the steps necessary to start using the API:
+These are the steps necessary to start using the API to access resources through OAuth:

 1. Register the application